Table of Contents

 But in all these writings and teachings, I have never read anywhere that Jesus said we should be “nice.”

-You may be thinking, “so what Jesus didn’t say ‘be nice’?
+You may be wondering, “so what Jesus didn’t say ‘be nice’?
 There are a lot of things he didn’t say.
 Does that mean we should throw those away too?”

 No. Let’s not draw hasty conclusions.